semantic mesh

 - bare nodes: Empty containers for organizing other mesh nodes

-- data nodes: Nodes containing data distributions with optional versioning
+- payload nodes: Nodes containing data distributions with optional versioning

 Node components